alialkhatib/alialkhatib.github.io/bingo/about.md

 The basics are hopefully easy to pick up.
 Load the page and it'll randomly pull up a bunch of bullshit platitudes that tech advocates give when AI or tech platforms or tech in general cause harm to people. tap or click on the square when you hear them say the thing.

 If you get a straight line up/down or left/right, take a screenshot and tweet it, with...
-I dunno, let's go with "[#TechBSBingo][]".
+I dunno, let's go with "[#BreakUpBigTech][]".

 ### i want to suggest a new item